What Is Nicotine?

 Can You Get Addicted to Nicotine from Vaping?

-Yes, you can get addicted to nicotine from vaping if the vape product you use contains the substance.
+Yes, you can get addicted to nicotine from vaping if the vape product contains the substance.

 Vape products can have anywhere from 6 to 60 milligrams of nicotine.
 The more nicotine present, the higher the risk of addiction.